electron/electron/docs/api/app.md

 * `name` String
 * `path` String

 Overrides the `path` to a special directory or file associated with `name`.
-If the path specifies a directory that does not exist, the directory will be created by this method.
-On failure an `Error` is thrown.
+If the path specifies a directory that does not exist, an `Error` is thrown.
+In that case, the directory should be created with `fs.mkdirSync` or similar.

 You can only override paths of a `name` defined in `app.getPath`.